-Item Kind of vessel Conditions 6.1 Personal watercraft: (a) that is in service category Class 2C, 2D or 2E; and 1.
-The vessel must meet the design, construction and equipment standards mentioned in NSCV Part G that apply to the vessel. (b) to which an aerial freestyle device is attached; and 2.
-The aerial freestyle device hose must be fastened to the bow of the PWC without any strain on the hose coupling. (c) that is used in aerial freestyle device operations 3.
+Item Kind of vessel Conditions 6.1 Personal watercraft: (a) that is in service category Class 2C, 2D or 2E; and (b) to which an aerial freestyle device is attached; and (c) that is used in aerial freestyle device operations The vessel must meet the design, construction and equipment standards mentioned in NSCV Part G that apply to the vessel.
+The aerial freestyle device hose must be fastened to the bow of the PWC without any strain on the hose coupling.
 The aerial freestyle device must not be modified to enable a person to take full flight control from an instructor.
-4. The PWC must corry an air born 4.
 The PWC must carry an air horn.